Updated: Jan 28

 Welcome back to my blog!

-After being delayed three times due to COVID-19, it is now hoped to bring audiences flooding back into theatres across the UK.
+So I went to the Vue on Friday to watch Tenet, which after being delayed three times due to COVID-19, is now hoped to bring audiences flooding back into theatres across the UK.

-Tenet is a story about a secret CIA agent on an international mission that transcends time as we know it, in an attempt to prevent a catastrophic World War 3.
-It’s a vague synopsis I know, but to go into greater detail would be to include spoilers...not to mention I’d be here all day.
+Tenet is a story about a secret CIA agent on an international mission that transcends time as we know it, in an attempt to prevent a catastrophic World War 3 scenario.

 The acting was also commendable in this film.
-Nothing spectacular, but still convincing, well executed performances.
 John David Washington and Robert Pattinson had a good chemistry and Pattinson was particularly charming in this role.
 Kenneth Branagh was an adequately ominous, Russian antagonist.
 However, the majority of characters in Tenet are kept emotionally distant and feel more like chess pieces than fully developed, 3 dimensional characters.
 Clearly, it was intentional of Nolan to keep the characters at an arms length from the audience, as the protagonist doesn’t even have a name, and his personal desires and needs are not really explored beyond the mission he accepts.
-I’m not really sure the what the reasoning behind this decision was, and in my opinion, its one of the film’s biggest flaws.
+I’m not really sure what the reasoning behind this decision was, and in my opinion, its one of the film’s biggest flaws.
 While the car chases, fight scenes and action sequences were all technically entertaining, they lacked tension, because the audience are given no time or reason to invest in the characters within these scenes.
 That being said, Elizabeth Debicki as Kat is by far, the heart and soul of this movie.
-To me, she felt like the only character with any depth and I found her character arc to be really satisfying.
+To me, she felt like the only character with any depth and I was satisfied with her character arc.
 It’s just a shame that I didn’t feel this way about any of the other characters.

 Nolan likes to make audiences scratch their heads with his high concept ideas, and this is often a selling point.
 However, in Tenet, I think the actual idea of time inversion is pretty simple, but its the vagueness of the details and the origin story that makes this plot a hard one to follow.
 Unfortunately, this means that the stakes of each scene are not always clear and therefore, naturally, we care less about the outcome.
 Of course, I expect that when I watch Tenet a second time, and I will soon, that I will take a lot more away from it.
 But truth be told,I think that compared to Nolan’s other films, Tenet is actually lacking in flavour and although I enjoyed watching it, I don’t feel particularly compelled by it in hindsight.